tadun/chatbot-workshop/README.md

-# 🦙📚 LlamaIndex - Chat with the Streamlit docs
+# 🦙📚 LlamaIndex Chatbot with Google Gemini

-Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the contents of the Streamlit docs (or your own data).
+Build a chatbot powered by LlamaIndex that augments Google Gemini with local documents.

 ## Overview of the App